tlevine/treegit/readme.md

 other ways with some adjustment.

 ## Install
-Unless I say otherwise, run all this stuff on a computer other than the server we're configuring.
-First, choose your username and domain name.
-(We only need these for the installation, not for use afterwards.)
+Commands in this "Install" section get run on a computer other than the server we're configuring.
+First, choose your domain name.

-    export TREEGIT_USERNAME=tlevine
     export TREEGIT_DOMAIN_NAME=git.thomaslevine.com

 You'll have to run those lines again if you open a new shell.